BTrDB/smartgridstore-manual/prerequisites.md

   userSecretName: ceph-rbd-secret
 ```

-Please make sure that you adjust the `monitors` line to contain your actual ceph monitors.
+Please make sure that you adjust the `monitors` line to contain your actual ceph monitors, and that you adjust the secretNamespace if your namespace is not called sgs.

 Then create the storage class with